adityajha92899-code/edu-insight-analytics/README.md

-# Edu-Insight: Intelligent Student Performance & Retention Analytics System
+# AI-Powered Smart Attendance and Student Performance
+Analytics System
 ## Overview
 Edu-Insight is a MERN-stack web application designed for universities to automate attendance tracking and apply rule-based early-warning analytics to identify At-Risk students before detention.